opentelekomcloud-docs/docsportal/doc/source/index.rst

 Cloud Connect Configuration
 ---------------------------
 Open Telekom Cloud tools are easy to :doc:`configure <configuration>`.
 All credentials can be configured conveniently in a few files.
-OTC connect configuration is general for all tools above.
+Open Telekom Cloud configuration is general for all tools above.